Turbulence Scaling from Deep Learning Diffusion Generative Models: Methodology

 \subsection{Model and Architecture}

 We adopt a fairly standard diffusion model architecture based on the U-Net with components from the \texttt{hugginface diffusers} library \cite{von-platen-etal-2022-diffusers}.
 Refer to Figure \ref{fig:UNET} for a diagram of the Markov chain model, where the U-Net architecture is employed to parameterize the p kernel.
 The input/output image size is $256\times 256$ with 7 downsampling and upsampling blocks.
 The 6th downsampling and the corresponding 2nd upsampling block have in addition spatial self-attention.
-The respective number of channels is $32, 32, 64, 64, 128, 128, 256$, which is much reduced in comparison to diffusion models generating real-world images.
-The overall number of trainable parameters is 17.67 million.
-We checked, that a larger model (with $128, 128, 256, 256, 512, 512, 1024$ channels), more akin to the ones used for real-world images, does not offer a noticeable benefit in the quality of generated turbulence samples.
+The respective number of channels is $128, 128, 256, 256, 512, 512, 1024$, which is comparable to diffusion models generating real-world images.
+The overall number of trainable parameters is $28.22\times 10^7$.